cristinafsanz/jekyll-now/_posts/2016-02-01-Jekyll-blog-from-scratch.md

 This Front-matter will be processed by Jekyll.
 Every time I commit a file that specifies layout: default at the top, Jekyll will magically generate the full HTML document by replacing {{ content }} in_layouts/default.html with the contents of the committed file.

+- Add a main.css inside a folder css and link it in the default page to use it in all the pages:

+`<link rel="stylesheet" type="text/css" href="{{ "{{site.baseurl" }}}}/css/main.css" />`

+It is necessary to use {{ "{{ site.baseurl " }}}} when I use project pages, if I don't add it, it will try to find the css in http://username.github.io/css/main.css instead of http://username.github.io/project-name/css/main.css.

 <h2>Setting up a Blog</h2>

 - Create a new layout for the blog posts called post.html and a folder to store each individual post called _posts/.

 - The post.html can use the default layout and adds a couple new liquid tags to print the title of the post and date.

 - Make a _posts/ directory where we'll store the blog posts.
 Inside that folder will be the first post.
-It must follow the conventionYYYY-MM-DD-title-of-my-post.md.
+It must follow the convention YYYY-MM-DD-title-of-my-post.md.
 This file name gets translated into the permalink for the blog post.

 - In the Front-matter of the post I can add the layout, the title and the date:
 	layout: post